camunda/camunda-docs/docs/apis-tools/zeebe-api/gateway-service.md

   (i.e. migrating active elements with event subscriptions will be supported later on)
 - A mapping instruction detaches a boundary event from an active element
 - Multiple mapping instructions refer to the same catch event
-- A catch event in the source is mapped to a different type of catch event in the target
-- A message catch event in the source process instance is not fully distributed
 - A mapping instruction changes a parallel multi-instance body to a sequential multi-instance body or vice versa

 ## `PublishMessage` RPC